Next Foundation

-The NEXT Foundation is a privately funded New Zealand strategic philanthropy foundation launched in March 2014.
-It has a mandate to spend down $100 million over 10 years into environmental and educational projects that will benefit future generations of New Zealanders.
-NEXT Foundation invests in a small number of multi year initiatives with both financial and non financial support.
-It targets initiatives that are transformational, inspirational and run in a business like way.
+The NEXT Foundation was a privately funded New Zealand strategic philanthropy foundation launched in March 2014.
+It had a mandate to spend down $100 million over 10 years into environmental and educational projects that will benefit future generations of New Zealanders.
+While spend-down or sunset foundations are increasingly common overseas, they are rare in New Zealand.

+NEXT Foundation invested in a small number of multi year initiatives with both financial and non financial support.
+It targeted initiatives that were transformational, inspirational and run in a business like way.

-It was established in 2014 by an endowment of NZ$100 million by New Zealand philanthropists Neal and Annette Plowman, who support the philosophy of giving while living, and who have a long history of philanthropy in New Zealand.
-Before the formation of NEXT most of it was under the radar.
+NEXT was established by New Zealand philanthropists Neal and Annette Plowman, who support the philosophy of giving while living, and have a long history of philanthropy in New Zealand.
+Before the formation of NEXT most of their philanthropy was managed discreetly under the radar, via a charitable trust.
+This inspirational couple encourage everyone in a position of privilege to give away at least half their wealth during their lifetime.